 Taiko Web is a great place to start if you'd like to try out Taiko!
 It has an online 2 player mode, a bunch of great songs, and (usually) are mapped nicely!
 If you want a quick to whip out and play Taiko experience that gets updated regularly, check out Taiko Web!

 However, it comes with its flaws.
-As a serious Taiko simulator, it has its flaws.
-Some maps experiences desync with the song, there will be lag moments especially when entering Go-Go mode (and ESPECIALLY on mobile), and it has its bugs that can be reported to its github!
+Some maps experiences desync with the song, there will be lag moments especially when entering Go-Go mode (and ESPECIALLY on mobile), and it has its bugs that can be reported to its github and is always updated.
 Tho, it's a really good place to start!

 Link to access it is on the title of this subsection!